Shubh Mangal Saavdhan: Awards and nominations

-Shubh Mangal Zyada Saavdhan
+Sequel

 Following the commercial success of the film, a spiritual successor titled Shubh Mangal Zyada Saavdhan was announced which is based on homosexuality.
 Ayushmann Khurrana, the lead actor plays a gay man in the film.
 A teaser was released on 9 May 2019 giving the theme of the film.
 The film was initially slated to release on 13 March 2020, but the release was pushed up to 21 February 2020.